AaronTheBruce/Tarot/README.md

 This position involves the essence of an action that would be wise to take

 ### Ten Card Spread
-Uses what is called a 'Celtic Cross Spread' which is a 10 card layout Allows the user to move the center cards off of one another, which are crossed and can be hard to see.
+- Uses what is called a 'Celtic Cross Spread' which is a 10 card layout
+- Allows the user to move the center cards off of one another, which are crossed and can be hard to see.
-Also enables the user to click on an individual card and view details on it.
+- Enables the user to click on an individual card and view details on it.